Services for GISD families

-The clinic at Student Services offers two full-time registered nurses and three clinic assistants as part of its staff.
+The Student Services Clinic offers two full-time registered nurses and three clinic assistants as part of its staff.
 We offer:

-- vaccines at no cost for students who qualify
+- Vaccines at no cost for students who qualify (ex. students with no insurance/Medicaid eligible)

 - Assistance to qualifying students needing dental, vision and counseling services (by referral from school staff)

 Texas state laws require that students are current with immunizations to enroll in school.
-Our clinic can help students get the immunizations they need to attend school.
+Our clinic can give students the immunizations they need to attend school.

 - Help with verification: We help check immunization records to make sure that every student that enrolls through the enrollment center is current with immunizations.